Joseph K. Wood: Political career

 In 2008, Wood lost a campaign to be state party chair of the Arkansas Republican Party to Doyle Webb.
 He was elected Washington County judge in 2016 and reelected in 2018.
 He was the first Black judge elected in Arkansas.
 He lost the Republican primary in the 2022 Arkansas lieutenant gubernatorial election, placing fourth with 8.60% of the vote.
 During the campaign, he describes himself as a Conservative Republican.

 In January 2023, he was appointed Secretary of Transformation & Shared Services in Governor Sarah Huckabee Sanders' cabinet.
-In August 2023, he was named chairman of the Arkansas Republican Party.
+In August 2023, he was elected chairman of the Arkansas Republican Party.
 He was replaced in Huckabee's cabinet by Aide Fisken in September 2023.
 In June 2024, Wood was replaced as chairman of the Arkansas Republican Party convention for a day by Saline County attorney Jennifer Lancaster in a rejection of party leadership.
 Wood served as a presidential elector for the 3rd congressional district, pledged to vote for Donald Trump.
 In 2025 Wood was appointed to the seven-member Black History Commission of Arkansas; his term ends in 2026.